lccostajr/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

 ..
 (SFD_account.rst) and in the Building and Running an edX Course Guide
 .. (accounts.rst).

-You can create an account for edX or edX Edge in different ways.
+You can register, or create, an account for edX or edX Edge in different ways.

 * You can create an entirely new edX or edX Edge account.
 * You can use an existing social media account, such as a Facebook or Google